All Series > Seven Chief Vices > Part 1

 The Vice of Pride

-Pride, the original sin of the fallen angels, is the first of the chiefly vices because all sin is rooted in pride.
+Pride, the original sin of the fallen angels, is the first of the seven chief vices because all sin is rooted in pride.
 The simple act of thinking it’s okay to sin in even the smallest of matters stems from the vice of pride.

 The vice of pride is a disposition of putting the will of self before the will of God.

-Scripture says, “No servant can serve two masters.
+Scripture warns, “No servant can serve two masters.
 He will either hate one and love the other, or be devoted to one and despise the other…” (Luke 16:13).
-The more one puts their will before God’s will, the more one becomes a worshiper of self and rejector of God.
+The more you put your will before God’s will, the more you become a worshiper of self and a rejector of God.
+You cannot serve the kingdom of self and the kingdom of God.
+One must die.
+One must be dethroned.

-Pride makes one self-centered, self-indulgent, believe they are self-made, think they are better than others—know better than others—know better than God Himself.
-Instead of living the truth—every gift given, trial endured, breath, and heartbeat is by the grace of God—one lives the lie it's by their own self-doing.
+Pride makes you self-centered, self-indulgent, convinced you are self-made.
+It leads you to think you are better than others—know better than others—know better than God Himself.
+Instead of living the truth that every gift given, every trial endured, every breath and heartbeat is by the grace of God, pride tempts you to believe the lie that it’s all by your own self-doing.

 We all battle the swelling of pride.
 Stay alert.
 Don’t give in to it.
-When recognized, give the glory to God by whispering to yourself, “God is everything, and I am nothing without Him.”
+Pride can slip in through the smallest cracks—through praise, success, comparison, even false humility.
+When recognized, return the glory to God by whispering to yourself, “God is everything, and I am nothing without Him.”

 Visual Resource